AugurProject/augur/docs/dev-local-node.md

 Since we are using local contracts we need to make sure all repositories are looking at the same dependencies, we're going to use yarn link to help us out.
 The following are examples, we'll execute in each repository section:

     -- yarn link examples:
-    in augur-contracts:> yarn link
-    in augur.js:> npm i; yarn build; yarn link augur-contracts in augur.js:> yarn link
+    in augur.js:> npm i; yarn build; yarn link in augur.js:> yarn link
     in augur-node:> yarn link augur.js
     in augur (ui):> yarn link augur.js

-### augur-contracts

-Soon to be removed repository, this repository needs to be linked to augur.js

-    cd augur-contracts
-    yarn link

 ### augur.js

 The helper scripts live in augur.js, both augur-node and augur (ui) repositories rely in augur.js.
-It needs to be built and link up augur-contracts (soon to be removed)
+It needs to be built and link

     npm i;
-    yarn link augur-contracts;
     yarn build;
     yarn link;